What is Intermittent Fasting(IF)?

 Human and animal research has shown that in fasted state energy utilization behavior is changed in our bodies (4).

-Instead of glucose, the body uses fat cells and fat cells derived ketone bodies as the energy source for the brain and body during fasting by a process called glucose to ketone (G-to-K) switchover (5).
+Instead of glucose, the body uses fat cells and fat cells derived from ketone bodies as the energy source for the brain and body during fasting by a process called glucose to ketone (G-to-K) switchover (5).

 During extended periods (12-36 hours) of food deprivation when the primary source of energy i.e. stored glucose (glycogen) is used up and the fat cells start producing energy-rich fat molecules (6).